NSBLab/BrainEigenmodes/README.md

 ## Compatibility

-The codes have been tested on Python 3.8 and versions of MATLAB from R2019b to R2020b.
+The codes have been tested on versions of Python from 3.7 to 3.8 and versions of MATLAB from R2019b to R2020b.

 ## Citation